Dear Members,

 The Company has an Audit Committee duly constituted in accordance with

-provisions of Section 177 of the Act, Master Direction - Reserve Bank of India
+provision of Section 177 of the Act, Master Direction - Reserve Bank of India (Non-Banking

 laws, are approved by Board of Directors of the Company.
-The composition of the Audit
+The composition of Audit

-Committee & its terms of reference and the details of meeting(s) attended by the Audit
+Committee & its terms of reference and the details of meeting(s) attended by Audit

-Committee members are provided in Corporate Governance Report which forms part of the
+Committee members are provided in Corporate Governance Report which forms part of this

-Annual Report.
-During the year under review, all the recommendations of the Audit
+During the financial year 2024-25, all the recommendations of Audit

 Committee were accepted by the Board of Directors of the Company.